TritonDataCenter/rfd/rfd/0026/README.md

   usage semantics](#deletion-and-usage-semantics) for more details on how this list is used by various volumes APIs.
 * `snapshots`: a list of [snapshot objects](#snapshot-objects).
+* `tags`: a map of key/value pairs that represent volume tags.
+Docker volumes' labels are implemented with tags.

 ##### Naming constraints